Symmetry of the refined $q,t$-Catalan polynomials for $\vec{k}$-Dyck paths: Background and Definitions

 \begin{dfn} Given $\pi\in \mathcal{D}_{\vec{k}}$, the \textbf{area sequence} of $\pi$ is $a(\pi):=(a_1,a_2,\cdots,a_{\ell(\vec{k})})$, where $a_i$ denotes the starting rank of the $i$-th red arrow.
 Define the \textbf{area} of $\pi$ by \end{dfn}

-Geometrically, the area of $\pi$ counts the number of complete squares between the red arrows and the horizontal axis.
-It is also the number of complete squares between the lattice path and the main diagonal, as well as in rows containing a south end of a north step.
+Geometrically, the area of $\pi$ counts the number of complete squares between the start of red arrows and the horizontal axis.
+It is also the number of complete squares between the lattice path and the main diagonal, in rows containing a south end of a north step.

 \begin{exa} In Figure 1, we have $a(\pi)=(0,3,1,2)$ and $\mathrm{area}(\pi)=6$. \end{exa}

 Given $\pi\in \mathcal{D}_{\vec{k}}$, we use the notation $W_i$ (resp. $S_j$) to refer to the $i$-th blue (resp. $j$-th red) arrow in $\pi$.
 For any two arrows $A$ and $B$ in $\pi$, we say that $A<B$ if $A$ is to the left of $B$ in $\pi$.